-The conversion of accounts kept in foreign currencies should be based on an average exchange rate calculated using the exchange rates applicable at the time of funds transfers from DMFA and, subsequently, from the Administrative Partners to sub-grantees, if applicable.
-Information about this must be included in the audited financial statements.
+Exchange rates should be handled according to the rules setup in each partner's electronic financial accounting/management system.
+Exchange rates and conversion of currency should be handled consistently throughout the whole project period.
+If such rules do not exist, the conversion of accounts kept in foreign currencies should be based on an exchange rate calculated using the exchange rates applicable at the time of funds transfers from DMFA and, subsequently, from the Administrative Partners to sub-grantees, if applicable.
+Information about actual exchange rates must be included in the audited financial statements.